 An SQL is a lead that sales has personally vetted and confirmed as a real opportunity.
 This typically requires a conversation where the sales rep validates budget, authority, need, and timeline (BANT).
 An SQL has a defined problem, the authority to buy, and a realistic timeline.

 The conversion rate from MQL to SQL is one of the most important metrics in B2B marketing.
-Industry average is 13%.
-If your rate is significantly below that, either marketing is sending unqualified leads or sales is not following up effectively.
+Benchmark it against your own history rather than a borrowed industry average.
+If the rate drops, either marketing is sending unqualified leads or sales is not following up effectively.
 Both are fixable.

-The MQL-to-SQL handoff is where most B2B companies lose 50% or more of their pipeline.
+The MQL-to-SQL handoff is where most B2B companies lose a large share of their pipeline.
 Marketing generates leads that sales ignores.
 Sales complains about lead quality.
 The real problem is usually unclear definitions and inconsistent follow-up processes.

 Not having agreed-upon MQL and SQL definitions between marketing and sales teams